We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Ear irrigation is a routine procedure used to remove excess earwax, called cerumen, or foreign materials from the ear.
+Ear irrigation is a routine procedure used to remove excess earwax, or cerumen, and foreign materials from the ear.

-The ear naturally secretes earwax to protect, lubricate, keep debris out, and regulate bacterial growth.
+The ear naturally secretes wax to protect and lubricate the ear as well as to keep debris out and hinder bacterial growth.
 Under normal conditions, the body keeps the amount of earwax in the ears under control.
 Too much earwax or hardened earwax can cause a blockage in the ear, resulting in earaches, ringing in the ears, or temporary hearing loss.

-The ear, especially the canal and eardrum, are very sensitive.
-Earwax buildup can cause damage to these structures over time, affecting your hearing.
-Removing excess earwax is a safe way to minimize the risk of damage to the ear.
+The ear, especially the canal and eardrum, is very sensitive.
+Earwax buildup can cause damage to these structures over time.
+This can affect your hearing.
+Removing excess earwax with ear irrigation is a safe way to minimize the risk of damage to the ear.